CallumJSuth/Portfolio/week9_project.md

 ## Issues That Arose

 The code I reviewed this week for checking stock levels of existing mission resources.
-It seems to meet the user and business goals, but there are a couple of things that need attention:
+It seems to meet the user and business goals, but there are a couple of things that need attention.

-Sorting Option: The code allows for filtering resources by type and storage location, but it doesn't have a way to sort them.
+Adding a sorting option: The code allows for filtering resources by type and storage location, but it doesn't have a way to sort them.
 It would be great to add a sorting feature so that the resource list can be organized by quantity, location, or other relevant criteria.
 This will give a more detailed overview.

-User-Friendly Interface: The code should prioritize creating a user-friendly interface to make it easy for users to understand the mission resources' overview.
+UI : The code should prioritize creating a user-friendly interface to make it easy for users to understand the mission resources' overview.
 The current UI that is being used isn't tailered towards someone who didn't have a good understanding of the code itself.
 Changing the layout and adding temporary text to the search boxes in order to show what they do.